 This post is sponsored by Stubb’s Legendary Bar-B-Q

-Combined with a little tomato sauce and yellow mustard, it’s a winner!
+Combined with a little tomato sauce and yellow mustard, these barbecue baked beans are a winner!
 You can doctor it more to your tastes with a shake or two of worstershire and/or a little molasses or maple syrup for additional sweetness.
 Personally, I think the combination in Sweet Heat is spot on and doesn’t need much embellishment.
+Stir in the crisped bacon just before serving for crispy smoky bits of pork in every bite.

 I bake the beans in my dutch oven to really infuse that barbecue flavor into the beans, but if you’re rushed, you could skip the bake and serve it right from the stovetop.
 Don’t forget the hot dogs.